iTecAI/Grocky/README.md

 ### Standards:

-* Datetime storage: UTC datetimes in seconds
+* Datetime storage: UTC datetime objects
+  * Objects on the backend, strings on the frontend